SEER-CAHPS Provider Files

 The Mergers and Acquisitions file will be made available without charge to investigators.
-Investigators must include a description of the use of the file in their proposal requesting SEER-Medicare data.
+Investigators must include a description of the use of the file in their proposal requesting SEER-CAHPS data.

-Documentation for the Mergers and Acquisitions file (PDF, 96 KB) is available in PDF format.
+- Documentation for the Mergers and Acquisitions file (PDF, 96 KB)

-NPI-UPIN Physician Crosswalk File for the SEER-Medicare Data
+NPI-UPIN Physician Crosswalk File for the SEER-CAHPS Data

 In 2007, CMS adopted a new physician identification system, changing from the Unique Physician Identification Number (UPIN) to the National Provider Identifier (NPI).
 In order to track physicians in the SEER-Medicare data across time, Dr. Helen Parsons from the University of Texas Health Sciences Center, in collaboration with staff from NCI and IMS, created a file to crosswalk a physician's NPI to his/her UPIN.

-To create the crosswalk, all NPIs on the SEER-Medicare physician (carrier) claims in 2007 – 2008 were identified.
-During this period, physicians were required to submit claims to Medicare using their NPI; however many claim also included a UPIN for the physician in addition to the NPI.
+To create the crosswalk, all NPIs on the SEER-Medicare and SEER-CAHPS physician (carrier) claims in 2007 – 2008 were identified.
+During this period, physicians were required to submit claims to Medicare using their NPI; however, many claims also included a UPIN for the physician in addition to the NPI.
 Using information from the claims, the NPI and UPIN Directories and physician name matching, NPIs were matched to UPINs with an overall 90.1% match rate.
 Of the unique 470,313 NPIs identified in the claims, 423,912 were assigned a unique UPIN.